keyvank/tsp/src/2-hear.md

     return out
 ```

-You can make the start with a delay:
+You can also shift a sampler in time:

 ```python=
 def Delay(inp, delay):